osmangoni-web/Code1/README.md

-# Code1
+# Code-1
-This my DSP Coding
+This is Discrete Signal Processing  Coding